humbertoromanojr/personal_agenda/README.md

 Email: astronomi@gmail.com <br />
 <br />

-Made with :heart: and lots of animation by :guitar: JR Dev :guitar:
+Made with :blue_heart:  and lots of animation and passion by :guitar: JR Dev :guitar: